Welcome to The Modeller’s Aviation Database

 If you are looking for scale model aircraft plans, famous aircraft technical drawings, specifications & historical facts, this is the right place for you

-A scale model aircraft is "[...] only as good as the effort that went into the research of it.“ Dan Santich
+A scale model is “[…] only as good as the effort that went into the research of it.“ Dan Santich

-“Most of us learn our hobbies [building and/or flying scale model aircraft] by practical experience and don’t actively seek to become a better modeller – you simply learn how to deal with your mistakes!
+“Most of us learn our hobbies by practical experience and don’t actively seek to become a better modeller – you simply learn how to deal with your mistakes!
 You become better by applying a series of processes during each stage of model-making that allows you to ensure a set standard.
 These standards are determined by your experience and we all find ourselves developing a personal style.
 However, once the basic aspects of model-making have been mastered, it is easy to find yourself very quickly in a rut.
 At this point, most modellers find themselves wanting more, often fuelled by what you see at model shows and in magazines, as you think ‘I wish I could do that…’.

 Learning the processes that allow you to step up the quality of your modelling has always been difficult.
 Our hobby is very personal and hands-on, so it does not lend itself to easy forms of promoting higher skills.
 Many of you will be members of a local model club, and for those of you who are not, I urge you to join one.
 Talking with other modellers is a great way of learning new techniques.”
 Foreword by Richard A. Franks, Advanced Aviation Modelling